 Carbohydrate is a group of organic compounds occurring in living tissues and foods in the form of starch, cellulose, and sugars.
 The ratio of oxygen and hydrogen in carbohydrates is the same as in water i.e. 2:1.
 It typically breaks down in the animal body to release energy.

 Originally the term carbohydrate was used to describe compounds that were literally “carbohydrates,” because they had the empirical formula CH2O.
 Carbohydrates have been classified in recent years on the basis of carbohydrate structures, not their formulae.
 Such aldehydes and ketones are now known as polyhydroxy.
-Cellulose, starch, glycogen and m are amongst the compounds that belong to this family.
+Cellulose, starch, glycogen are amongst the compounds that belong to this family.

 What is the General Formula of Carbohydrates?